SpaceMan ICC User Guide

 Generating a Display Class ICC profiles is one of the obvious capabilities of SpaceMan ICC, converting an accurate 3D Calibration LUT into an ICC profile.
 The ICC profile will be a perfect match to the original 3D LUT.

-To generated a Display Calibration ICC profile first use LightSpace CMS to generated an accurate calibration 3D LUT.
+To generate a Display Calibration ICC profile first use LightSpace CMS to generate an accurate calibration 3D LUT.
 With the LUT generated use SpaceMan ICC to build a 'Display' class ICC profile, using the instructions above.

 To Load the Calibration ICC profile into Windows use the 'Windows Colour Management' option, found via the 'Control Panel', after first installing the ICC profile by right clicking it, and selecting 'Install Profile'.